-When writing a CV for managerial role, there is often a temptation to mimic and loosely adapt an existing template.
+When writing a CV for a managerial role, there is often a temptation to mimic and loosely adapt an existing template.
 However, a CV for a senior role must reflect different attributes that are not often present in CVs for lower seniority roles.

 There are some core elements to consider when updating a CV for senior-level jobs that hiring managers and HR will look out for during the initial selection process.
-By adapting your CV to take these tips into account, your manager CV is more likely to stand-out and be considered for more senior-level positions as part of your career progression through the life sciences and pharma industry.
+By adapting your CV to take these tips into account, your manager CV is more likely to stand out and be considered for more senior-level positions as part of your career progression through the life sciences and pharma industry.

 Show results with quantitative data

 The life sciences industry grounds itself in evidence-based data and this mentality should continue through to a CV for a manager job in pharma.
-A key differentiator from an early career CV and a CV from someone applying for a senior role is whether they “show” or “tell” their employment achievements.
+A key differentiator between an early career CV and a CV from someone applying for a senior role is whether they “show” or “tell” their employment achievements.